-- (7) Reflects the fees earned until the 2021 AGM as Chair of the Audit and Compliance Committee.
-Due to a clerical error, Mr. Morrison's 2020 fees were overstated by \$3,033 in the 2020 Remuneration report.
-In addition, due to a clerical error, an amount of \$1,533 was underpaid in 2021 and corrected in 2022. - (8) Amounts reflect the full grant date fair value of RSUs granted in 2021 computed in accordance with FASB ASC Topic 718, rather than the amounts paid to or realized by the named individual.
-We provide information regarding the assumptions used to calculate the value of all stock awards and option awards made to our directors in "Note 2.
-Basis of Presentation, Use of Accounting Estimates and Significant Accounting Policies in the Company's US Annual Report on Form 10-K for the year ended December 31, 2021.
-The RSUs shown in the table will generally vest on the earlier of (i) June 15, 2022 and (ii) the date of a Change in Control.
-As of December 31, 2021, all RSU awards reflected in the column were unvested.
-The stock award values shown above correspond to the following number of RSUs: for Mr. Kozy 2,264 RSUs; and for all other directors listed above, 1,346 RSUs.
+- (1) Amounts reflect the full grant date fair value of RSUs granted in 2022 computed in accordance with FASB ASC Topic 718, rather than the amounts paid to or realized by the named individual.
+We provide information regarding the assumptions used to calculate the value of all stock awards and option awards made to our directors in "Note 16.
+Stock-Based Plans" in the Company's US Annual Report on Form 10-K for the year ended December 31, 2022.
+The RSUs shown in the table will generally vest on the earlier of (i) the anniversary of the grant date and (ii) the date of a Change in Control (as defined in the relevant RSU agreement).
+As of December 31, 2022, all RSU awards reflected in the column were unvested.
+The stock award values shown above correspond to the following number of RSUs: for Mr. Kozy 3,284 RSUs; for Ms. Story 1,725 RSUs and for all other directors listed above, 2,082 RSUs. - (2) Mr. Kozy served all of fiscal 2022 and a portion of fiscal 2023 as an independent director before his appointment as Interim CEO in April 2023. - (2) Mr. Novak and Dr. Rosenthal were not nominated for re-election at the 2022 AGM and were paid a pro-rated fee in 2022.
+Neither individual received RSU awards in 2022.